Bad breath in 'Bad Grandpa'

 • Drink extra water during the day and with meals.
 Fluoridated water is the best, since it helps decrease dental decay.

 • Visit the dentist regularly for check-ups and cleanings.
 Even if you don't have xerostomia, don't hesitate to contact your dentist.
 Being proactive is one of the top ways to avoid the troublesome condition.
-After all, like many disorders, the best cure is prevention.
+After all, like many disorders, the best treatment is prevention.

 • Brush your teeth with fluoride toothpaste twice each day.
 Floss daily.
 It's also best to avoid mouthwashes with alcohol - they are actually counterproductive.
 The alcohol dries out the mouth, worsening the sticky feeling and leading to halitosis.